FennStatistics/CAMtools_documentation/docs/Data Collection Tool.md

 In the following, all the parameters of the *constructer* of the CAM, concept and connector is explained:

-**Cognitive-Affective Map** has the following data structure when initialized, whereby the single parameters are explained below:
+**Cognitive-Affective Map** has the following data structure when initialized, whereby the single parameters are explained below (in the browser console call "CAM"):

 ```js